AUTHOR AND SPEAKER

 -- Winston Churchill

 Meanwhile, German sailors gladly tolerated horrible conditions aboard U-boats rather than suffering on the Eastern Front, working and living cheek-by-jowl with 50 men and the stench of insufficient sanitary facilities, rotting food and little fresh air for weeks or months at a time.
-At least they had great success and camaradarie that came from picking off defenseless ships, one after the other.
+At least they had great success and camaraderie that came from picking off defenseless ships, one after the other.

-Using the U-boat captains' own words from their War Diaries, So Close to Home follows the paths of two succesful predators in the waters off Florida and in the Gulf of Mexico, including the mouth of the Mississippi River.
+Using the U-boat captains' own words from their War Diaries, So Close to Home follows the paths of two successful predators in the waters off Florida and in the Gulf of Mexico, including the mouth of the Mississippi River.

 At 2 a.m. on May 19, 1942 the Downs family learned the hard reality of the U-boat war when a torpedo ripped into the Heredia, sending them into the dark water of the Gulf ...

-Advance Praise for So Close to Home
+Praise for So Close to Home

 Meticulously-researched, Tougias and O'Leary take you where few historians dare, into the dark sea with an American family floundering to stay alive and onto the steel planked deck of the U-boat Commander who put them there.
-This is priceless history, a fresh story in a modern era, two-hundred fast-paced pages of “you-are-there.”
+This is priceless history, a fresh story in a modern era, two-hundred fast-paced pages of “you-are-there.” -Adam Makos

 New York Times bestselling author of "A Higher Call"